 And when it’s time to rest, you’ll find just the right lodging establishment in Ashland County to fit your needs, from charming B&Bs and fine hotels to family-owned motels and scenic resorts.
 Relax in comfort with a lakeside view or go for a dip in an indoor pool.
 Winter, spring, summer and fall – Ashland County is a year-round vacation destination with accommodations to suit every budget.

 Waterfalls – Some of the most spectacular waterfalls in the entire state are located in Ashland County.
-Hikers will be enthralled by the breathtaking beauty of Morgan Falls, the second-highest waterfall in Wisconsin.
-Copper Falls State Park near Mellen features three scenic waterfalls along with canyons, streams, and a swimming beach.
+Hikers will be enthralled by the breathtaking beauty of Copper Falls State Park near Mellen which features three scenic waterfalls along with canyons, streams, and a swimming beach.

 Madeline Island – the largest of the Apostle Islands – is a truly magical place.
 Accessible by ferry, private boat or plane, Madeline Island’s charm and natural beauty make it the perfect destination for those who want a true island getaway.
 Stroll sandy beaches and relax to the rhythm of waves rolling in.
 Immerse yourself in history.
 Savor beautifully prepared local fare, served up with a side of lakeshore views.
 Shop the galleries and cultivate your artistic spirit.
 You can also enjoy a game of tennis or a round of golf.